Watch Mr. Wizard

-Watch Mr. Wizard was an American television program for children that demonstrates the science behind ordinary things.
-The show's creator and on-air host was Don Herbert.
+Watch Mr. Wizard is an American children's television series that demonstrates the science behind ordinary things.
+The series' creator and on-air host was Don Herbert.
 Author Marcel LaFollette says of the program, "It enjoyed consistent praise, awards, and high ratings throughout its history.
 At its peak, Watch Mr. Wizard drew audiences in the millions, but its impact was far wider.
 By 1956, it had prompted the establishment of more than five thousand Mr. Wizard science clubs, with an estimated membership greater than one hundred thousand."

 It was briefly revived in 1971, and a third version of the show ran during the 1980s on the children's cable television network Nickelodeon as Mr. Wizard's World.

 1951–1965: Original series

 Watch Mr. Wizard first aired on NBC on March 3, 1951, with Don Herbert as the title character.
 In the weekly half-hour live television show, Herbert played a science hobbyist and every Saturday morning a neighbor would come to visit.
 The children were played by child actors; one of them (Rita McLaughlin) enjoyed a long subsequent acting career.
 Mr. Wizard always had some kind of laboratory experiment going that taught something about science.
 The experiments, many of which seemed impossible at first glance, were usually simple enough to be re-created by viewers.

 The show was very successful; by 1954 it was broadcast live by 14 stations, and by kinescope (a film made from the television monitor of the original live broadcast) by an additional 77.
-Mr. Wizard Science Clubs were started throughout North America, numbering 5000 by 1955 and 50,000 by 1965.
+Mr. Wizard Science Clubs were started throughout North America, numbering 5,000 by 1955 and 50,000 by 1965.
 The show moved from Chicago to New York on September 5, 1955, and had produced 547 live broadcasts by the time the show was canceled in 1965.
 The show was cited by the National Science Foundation and American Chemical Society for increasing interest in science and won a 1953 Peabody Award.

 Thirty-two episodes of Watch Mr. Wizard were selected by Herbert and released on eight DVDs.

 1971: Canadian-produced revival

-The series was revived by NBC from September 11, 1971 through September 2, 1972 as Mr. Wizard, and aired 26 episodes produced in color in Ottawa, Ontario, at the studios of CTV outlet CJOH-TV.
+The series was revived by NBC from September 11, 1971, through September 2, 1972, as Mr. Wizard, and aired 26 episodes produced in color in Ottawa, Ontario, at the studios of CTV outlet CJOH-TV.
 The series was legally considered Canadian content, despite the American origins of the series and its host.
 CBC Television carried these episodes within Canada.